bwhelm/vim-pandoc-mine/README.md

     - Keybindings and textobjects are provided for working with Pandoc-Comment-Filter's various comments.
+    - Note that the section text-object takes a count, which is the depth of the desired section.

 5. I assume some CSL files are available:
    `~/.pandoc/chicago-fullnote-bibliography.csl` and